wearereasonablepeople/step-gh-npm-release/README.md

 ## Notes

 * Only the PATCH version is updated. (see: [semver spec](https://semver.org/))
-* This will run the `build` command before publishing the NPM release if it exists on the `package.json` file
+* This will run the `build` command before publishing the NPM release if it exists in your `package.json` file